LIAAD/Time-Matters/README.md

 ## How to use Time-Matters-MultipleDocs
-Time-Matters-MultipleDosc aims to score temporal expressions found within multiple texts.
+Time-Matters-MultipleDocs aims to score temporal expressions found within multiple texts.
 Given an identified temporal expression it offers the user three scoring options:

 - <b>ByCorpus</b>: it retrieves a unique <b>single</b> score for each temporal expression found in the corpus of documents, regardless it occurs multiple times in different documents, that is, multiple occurrences of a temporal expression in different documents, will always return the same score (e.g., 0.92);

 - <b>ByDoc</b>: to retrieve a <b>multiple</b> (eventually different) score for each occurrence of a temporal expression found in the set of documents, that is, multiple occurrences of a temporal expression in different documents, will return multiple (eventually different) scores (e.g., 0.92 for the occurrence of 2019 in document 1; and 0.77 for the occurrence of 2019 in document 2);

-- <b>ByDoc&Sentence</b>: to retrieve a multiple (eventually different) score for each occurrence of a temporal expression found in a given document, that is, multiple occurrences of a temporal expression in different sentences (e.g., 2019.......
+- <b>ByDocSentence</b>: to retrieve a multiple (eventually different) score for each occurrence of a temporal expression found in a given document, that is, multiple occurrences of a temporal expression in different sentences (e.g., 2019.......
 2019) of a document, will return <b>multiple</b> (eventually different) scores (e.g., 0.92 for the occurrence of 2019 in sentence 1 of document 1; and 0.77 for the occurrence of 2019 in sentence 2 of document 1);

 While the first one evaluates the score of a given candidate date in the context of a corpus of texts, with regards to all the relevant keywords that it co-occurs with (regardless if it's on document 1 or document 2), the second, evaluates the score of a given candidate date with regards to the documents where it occurs (thus taking into account only the relevant keywords of each document (within the search space defined)).
 Finally, the third evaluates the score of a given candidate date with regards to the documents and sentences where it occurs (thus taking into account only the relevant keywords of each sentence of a given document (within the search space defined)).